DimitrisPapac/Optrand-PVSS/README.md

 # Optrand-PVSS

 A library supporting the operations from the publicly verifiable secret sharing (PVSS) scheme from the [Optrand](https://eprint.iacr.org/2022/193.pdf) protocol.
-Written purely in Rust and harnessing the power of real-world Crypto such as the [Arkworks](https://github.com/arkworks-rs) ecosystem for elliptic curve arithmetic and the [dalek](https://github.com/dalek-cryptography/ed25519-dalek) library for efficient signing of NIZK proofs, it is intended to be used as a core cryptographic component of the upcoming GRandLine Distributed Randomness Beacon Protocol.
+Written purely in Rust, this crate harnesses the power of real-world Crypto such as the [Arkworks](https://github.com/arkworks-rs) ecosystem for elliptic curve arithmetic and the [dalek](https://github.com/dalek-cryptography/ed25519-dalek) library for efficient signing of NIZK proofs, and it is intended to be used as a core cryptographic component of the upcoming GRandLine Distributed Randomness Beacon Protocol.

 This library is released under the Apache v2 License (see License).